 I think we all agree that one of the big blessings in life is to have a good child that grows up well.
 If you’ve been following my blog and seeing how I’ve been describing people with bad bazi charts, I’m sure you’ll be worried that your child ends up in that category.

 I’ve been receiving an increasing amount of c-section date selection cases recently, so I thought I’d write a bit more on it to let everyone have an understanding of what goes on in the minds of practitioners when they choose a date.
 Just a note: But you don’t call someone who picks auspicious dates a feng shui master because getting a good date isn’t really a matter of feng shui.
-What you’re truly relying on is still BaZi or Zi Wei Dou Shu.
+What you’re truly relying on is still BaZi or Zi Wei Dou Shu so you’re effectively going to an astrologer.

 C-Section Dates Are Counted As Your Real BaZi Chart

 Yes, the c-section date counts as your actual BaZi.
-A lot of people feel that because a c-section date is somewhat of a manipulation, the real BaZi chart of the baby is actually unknown.
+A lot of people feel that because a c-section date is a manipulation and the real BaZi chart of the baby is will always be unknown as a result.
 I’d like to reassure everyone that this is not the case because I’m a c-section baby myself, and my life has played out exactly the way my BaZi chart says it would.
 The BaZi chart of someone is set when he or she takes the first breath upon birth and the laws of nature are set in motion.
+Try the foundation and growth of a human being like a chemical process that unfolds over time.

 That said, I don’t want everyone to think that one’s BaZi is something you can absolutely manipulate.
 As much as I am an advocate of transcending your chart, some things, in my opinion, are still fated – the family we are born into, the foundation that we have I guess you could say what kind of children we might eventually have too.
 If one’s BaZi indicates some challenges coming from children, it’s unlikely one would be able to get a good c-section date despite getting a consultation for a date.